I. Freedom of Information Act, S.C. Code §§ 30-4-10 through 30-4-165

-Under this Act, when a written request is made, the entity shall within 10 days (excepting Saturdays, Sundays and official public holidays) of the receipt of the request, notify the person making the request of its determination and the reasons for it.
+Under FOIA, when a written request is made, the entity shall within 10 days (excepting Saturdays, Sundays and official public holidays) of the receipt of the request, notify the person making the request of its determination and the reasons for it.

 However, if the record is more than twenty-four months old at the date the request is made, the public body has 20 days (excluding weekends and legal holidays) to make this notification.